TomerFi/alexa_skill_ask_my_pc/README.md

 Which means we can now ask alexa to tell our skill to open facebook.

 2- add the line **"facebook": "https://www.facebook.com/"** to our *action_map.json* file.<br/>
-Which means that for every time the skill receives the action named facebook, the skill will then open https://www.facebook.com/ with our default web browser.
+Which means that for every time the skill receives the action named facebook, the skill will then open https://www.facebook.com/ in our default web browser.